 Immunizations and daily doses of penicillin to help prevent infection.
 Besides

 having all recommended childhood vaccinations, teens with sickle cell disease should

-get the pneumococcal, flu,
+get the pneumococcal, flu, and meningococcal

 Taking folic acid supplements to help them make new red blood cells.

 Taking hydroxyurea, a medicine that makes sickled red blood cells less sticky.

 This helps people have fewer painful episodes and other complications.
 Hydroxyurea